thundercats-4ever/bestshot/README.md

 ## Description

 Best Shot is an NBA search database application used to search individual player stats, as well as current team game stats.
-User who navigate to Best Shot are given the option to either search players with 2 input boxes (one for first name, one for last name.)
-Underneath the player search input boxes, there is a dynamic drop down menu with every current team in the NBA and when selected, the user is presented with that team's 25 most recent games.
-If there are more than 25 game search results, at the bottom of the page, there is a pager function when dynamically populates, giving the user the opportunity to search multiple pages of game stats.
+User who navigates to Best Shot are given the option to either search current players with 2 input boxes (one for first name, one for last name.)
+Underneath the player search input boxes, there is a dynamic drop down menu with every current team in the NBA and when a team is selected, the user is presented with that team's 25 most recent game stats.
+If there are more than 25 game search results, at the bottom of the page, there is a pager function which dynamically populates, giving the user the opportunity to search multiple pages of game stats.

 ## The Team